Collins Jumaisi Khalusha

-Collins Jumaisi Khalusha (born February 3, 1991) is a Kenyan suspected serial killer, who escaped police custody in August 2024.
+Collins Jumaisi Khalusha (born 3 February 1991) is a Kenyan suspected serial killer who escaped police custody in August 2024.

-He was arrested after 10 bodies were discovered in Nairobi.
+He was arrested after ten bodies were discovered in Nairobi.
 He allegedly confessed to the murder of 42 women, including his wife, Imelda Judith Khalenya.
-He escaped police custody along with twelve undocumented Eritrean migrants, after being allegedly assisted by insiders.
-Eight officers, who were on duty at the time have since been suspended.
-Kalusha pleaded not-guilty to manslaughter, with his lawyer claiming he was tortured to falsely confess.
+He escaped police custody along with twelve undocumented Eritrean migrants after being allegedly assisted by insiders.
+Eight officers who were on duty at the time have since been suspended.
+Khalusha pleaded not guilty to manslaughter, with his lawyer claiming he was tortured to falsely confess.

 Early life

-Khalusha was born in Vihiga County on February 3, 1991, to Margaret Rose Jumaisi.
+Khalusha was born in Vihiga County on 3 February 1991 to Margaret Rose Jumaisi.
 After his father died in 1995, he moved with his mother and three siblings to Migori County.

 Alleged crimes

 Khalusha allegedly murdered 42 women, ranging in age between 18 and 30, over a two-year period, with the first being his wife, Imelda Judith Khalenya.